KARNATISAITHARUN/documentation/using-ocular/tutorials/java-vuln.md

 )
 ```

-## Specifying data-flow patterns to scan for via Policy
+## Using a Security Policy to Scan for Data-Flow Vulnerabilities

 The CPG query language can be used to formulate vulnerability
-patterns, and they can be placed into a non-interactive script to
+patterns, and these queries can be used in a non-interactive script to
 automatically scan for vulnerability patterns.
 For data-flow related
-vulnerabilities, the ShiftLeft tooling provides a more concise
+vulnerabilities, ShiftLeft Ocular provides a more concise
-mechanism, security policy.
-The security policy defines methods that
+mechanism, the Security Policy.
+A Security Policy defines methods that
 introduce data into the application, sensitive operations, and
-finally, data-flow that should be reported.
+data-flow that should be reported.
 For example, in
-ShiftLeft's dynamic policy, you can find the following lines:
+ShiftLeft's dynamic policy, find the following lines

 ```
 // [~/.shiftleft/policy/dynamic/java/sql/Statement.policy:]
 IO sql = METHOD -f "java.sql.Statement.executeQuery:java.sql.ResultSet(java.lang.String)" { PAR -i 1 "SINK" }
 ```

-This states that the first parameter of the method `executeQuery` should be considered as a data sink of a sql query.
+This states that the first parameter of the method `executeQuery` should be considered as a data sink of an SQL query.

 ```
 EXPOSED http = SUPERTYPE -f "javax.servlet.http.HttpServlet" METHOD -n r"do(Get|Post|Delete|Put|Head|Options|Trace)" { PAR -t "javax.servlet.http.HttpServletRequest" "SOURCE" }